-Prerequisites: Competency in Math Essentials MTE 1-5 as demonstrated through the placement and diagnostic tests, or by satisfactorily completing the required MTE units or equivalent.
+Prerequisites: Competency in MTE 1-6 as demonstrated through placement or unit completion or equivalent or Corequisite: MCR 3.

 II.
 Introduction

 This is a technical mathematics course that includes topics needed in a variety of technical fields.
 Topics included are algebra, trigonometry, vectors, and complex numbers.
 A strong background in algebra is necessary for success in this course.